 It is essential to dispose of any unwanted medication safely to prevent other people or animals from taking them by mistake.
-Discarded drugs can cause harm to people and the environment.
+Discarded drugs can harm people and the environment.

-The Food and Drug Administration (FDA) provide guidelines about how to properly dispose of medications, including pills, syringes, and inhalers.
+The Food and Drug Administration (FDA) has guidelines about how to properly dispose of medications, including pills, syringes, and inhalers.

-In rare instances, people can flush dangerous drugs down the toilet to limit the risk of someone else coming across them.
-The FDA flush list offers a comprehensive list of these drugs.
+People can flush certain dangerous drugs down the toilet to limit the risk of someone else using them or a pet consuming them.
+The

-This article provides a go-to guide on how to dispose of different types of medications in the United States.
+Below, find a go-to guide for disposing of different types of medications in the United States.

-Some drugs can be very dangerous and even fatal for a person who does not have a prescription for them.
+Some drugs can be very dangerous, or even fatal, for people who are not meant to take them.
 Children and pets may be especially at risk of coming into contact with improperly stored or disposed of drugs.

 - damaged or contaminated in any way

-The best option for disposing of most types of unused medication is to take it to a DEA-registered drug collection location.
-Once people drop medication off at a registered site, trained handlers will dispose of it safely.
+The best way to dispose of most types of unused medication is to take it to a DEA-registered drug collection location.
+There, trained handlers dispose of it safely.

-People can find their nearest drop-off location, through an internet search or via the DEA website.
+People can find their nearest drop-off location through an internet search or via the DEA’s website.

 - dietary supplements

-It is a good idea to remove all personal details, such as a name and address label, from the medication before dropping it off.
+It is a good idea to remove all personal details, such as name and address labels, before dropping drugs off.

 - sodium oxybate

-Fentanyl patches, in particular, can cause harm to anyone who has not received a prescription for them.
+Fentanyl patches, in particular, can harm anyone who has not received a prescription for them.

 Fentanyl patches provide powerful pain relief medication through the skin.
-A significant amount of the drug remains in the patch even after use, so it could cause harm to a child or another person who picks it up by accident.
-Fentanyl comes with instructions on how to flush used and surplus patches safely.
+A significant amount of the drug remains in a patch after use, so it could harm anyone who picks it up by accident.
+The patches come with instructions about how to flush used and surplus ones safely.

 Putting medications in the trash